Sauris is a village perched up high in the upper

-The mountainous region of Carnia covers the westernmost section of the Alps of Friuli.
+The mountainous region of Carnia covers the westernmost section of the Alpi Friulane (Alps of Friuli).
 Having said that, all geographical labels seem to fall apart here – for at least two good reasons.

 Firstly, this village has a very peculiar history: it was originally founded by German settlers (coming most likely from Lesachtal and Pustertal) in the 13th century – and that is reflected in both the architecture (see picture below) and the local language (the German name of the locality is Zahre).

-That, by itself, would already be a strong differentiating aspect, making this community unique in the panorama of the Eastern Alps (bar another exception, Sappada-Plodn in neighbouring Veneto, which shares a similar history).
+That, by itself, would already be a strong differentiating aspect, making this community unique in the panorama of the Eastern Alps (bar another exception, Sappada-Plodn, formerly in neighbouring Veneto – but now in Friuli –, which shares a similar history).

-Secondly, the location: Sauris is so physically distant from other villages around it that this relative isolation has definitely helped it to fiercely retain its original character.
+Secondly, the location itself: Sauris is so physically distant from the other villages around it that this relative isolation has definitely helped it to fiercely retain its original character.

 And in fact, unlike most other places in the area, you do really have to want to come here: there is no way that you can just happen to “pass by” – but I can assure you: if you do manage to get to Sauris, the rewards you will reap are worth the detour (and even a prolonged stay!).

-The village lies at the head of the Lumiei valley – a side valley of the Tagliamento river – and is about half an hour's drive away from the closest town, Ampezzo (nothing to do with Cortina, however: it's another place altogether!).
+The village lies at the head of the Lumiei valley – a side valley of the Tagliamento river – and is about half an hour’s drive away from the closest town, Ampezzo (nothing to do with Cortina d’Ampezzo, however: it’s another place altogether – so be careful not to confuse the two!).

 Therefore, the road to get there is long, winding and steep, as it has to cut through impressive and almost vertical rock walls before reaching the serene, high-altitude open plateau over which the village is laid.